 Many of the places to stay in Fuerteventura are on the east coast, so not ideal for sunsets.

-IF you’re looking for a romantic evening, El Cotillo faces west, so you can enjoy the beautiful colors as the sun disappears over the horizon.
+If you’re looking for a romantic evening, El Cotillo faces west, so you can enjoy the beautiful colors as the sun disappears over the horizon.

 14 + 15: What to do around El Cotillo